nawabahmadreshi/documentation/pages/features/universal-links.md

 After completing this guide and installing a new build of your app on your testing device, you can verify Universal Links are working correctly by following these steps:

 1. [Create a new Marketing Link](https://dashboard.branch.io/#/marketing/new) on the Branch dashboard.
-Leave all configuration items at their default options
+Leave all configuration items at their default options.
-1. Open this link on your testing device via Messages, Mail, Notes, or one of the other apps listed as **works** on [this page](../support/#appsbrowsers-that-support-universal-links)
+1. Open this link on your testing device via Messages, Mail, Notes, or one of the other apps listed as **works** on [this page](../support/#appsbrowsers-that-support-universal-links).
-1. If successful, your app should immediately open.
-If not, please check our [Troubleshooting section](../support/#troubleshooting-universal-links)
+1. If successful, your app should launch immediately without routing through Safari.
+If not, please check the [Troubleshooting section](../support/#troubleshooting-universal-links).

-{% if page.advanced %}
+{% elsif page.advanced %}

 ## Using a custom domain or subdomain

 #### Custom SUBDOMAIN (go.branch.com)
 1. Create a CNAME for the subdomain and point it to `custom.bnc.lt`
-1. Go to [Link Settings](https://dashboard.branch.io/#/settings/link) on the Branch dashboard, and find the **Custom Link Domain** section
+1. Go to [Link Settings](https://dashboard.branch.io/#/settings/link) on the Branch dashboard, and find the **Custom Link Domain** section.
 1. You should see a message telling you the status of your domain under the `Domain name` field.
-If you don't, please type your domain in again
+If you don't, please type your domain in again.
-1. Click the `Save` button
+1. Click the `Save` button.

 {% image src='/img/pages/features/universal-links/custom-domain-success.png' 3-quarters center alt='successful custom subdomain configuration' %}

 #### Custom ROOT domain (branch.com)

-1. Follow [CloudFlare's instructions](https://support.cloudflare.com/hc/en-us/articles/200169046-How-do-I-add-a-CNAME-record-) to set up your root domain with a CNAME to `custom.bnc.lt`.
+1. Follow [CloudFlare's instructions](https://support.cloudflare.com/hc/en-us/articles/200169046-How-do-I-add-a-CNAME-record-) to set up your root domain with a CNAME to `custom.bnc.lt`
 1. Using the CloudFlare control panel, proxy your traffic to the domain `custom.bnc.lt` by clicking the cloud with the arrow to make it _orange_. {% image src='/img/pages/features/universal-links/orange_cloud.png' 3-quarters center alt='cloudflare TLS configuration' %}
 1. Make your Crypto settings match this screenshot.
 This is done by enabling SSL. {% image src='/img/pages/features/universal-links/ssl.png' half center alt='cloudflare TLS' %}